Kandos, New South Wales: Train, coach and other transport

 Kandos is on the Wallerawang to Gwabegar railway line.
 The section of the line from Capertee to Rylstone was completed in 1884 and Kandos station was opened in 1915.
 Scheduled passenger services ceased in 1985 and were replaced by daily road coach services to Lithgow and Gulgong.
 On 24 October 2017, the NSW Government announced a $1.1 million grant to reinstate the 8km rail link between Kandos and Rylstone, and today has occasional tourist trains run through it.
-Walking between towns along the train tracks, although discouraged, is a recreational activity.
-The pubs offer a service in which they drive locals home in order to prevent driving inebriated.

 Education

-Two high school student from Kandos, New South Wales.

 Kandos has one high school and one primary school, both of which are located on Dangar Street.
 A preschool is located across the road.
-The schools have shared utilities such as an agriculture plot, a gymnasium, a cafeteria, excellent teachers and a caring community.
+The schools have shared utilities such as an agriculture plot, a gymnasium, and a cafeteria.
 Kandos High School has all mandatory courses as well as special interest courses for food education, music, agriculture, communications, ancient history, and woodwork.
 The school also runs distance education for classes that don't run in person.

 Health facilities

-Two doctor practices service the two towns, being Kandos Family Medical Practice (located 42 Davies Rd, Kandos; (02) 6379 4405) and Kandos Advanced Medical Centre (located on 82 Rodgers Street, Kandos, (02) 6379 4100).
-Neighbouring town Rylstone also has Rylstone Health One, which is located on Ilford Rd, Rylstone (02) 6357 6150.
-Rylstone Health One, Ilford Rd, Rylstone; (02) 6357 6150, provides nurse led clinics Monday to Friday 8.30am-5pm, for booked clients or home visits.
-Services include assessments, wound care, pre-op ECG, health promotion activities such as falls prevention, chronic and complex case management, fitness classes.
-A pathologist is available for blood collection, and visiting allied health services include physiotherapy, speech therapy, dietetics, dental and women's health.
+Two doctor practices service the two towns, being Kandos Family Medical Practice and Kandos Advanced Medical Centre.
+Neighbouring town Rylstone also has Rylstone Health One.